 Damn it!
 What d’you want this early in my house?
 Now we can’t talk about Olivia.

 her hands.
 Shit!
 She sent for assortments of liquor and instructed Mademoiselle Rosa to roast turkey.
-A sumptuous lunch with drinks should help her erase this memory.
+A sumptuous lunch with drinks should help her forget.
+For a while.

 Elizabeth ran a finger on the collar of Martha’s blouse.
 “I love this top.”

 “Ah, thanks.
 From Italy.”
-Martha straightened the high-necked collar of the embroidered blouse.
+Martha straightened the embroidered blouse's high-necked collar.
 “There’re not many left so in case you want, make your order early enough.”

 “I can’t complain.
-Soon I’ll patent my own cloth line label.”
+Soon I’ll patent my own clothing line label.”